 Learners in England, Wales, and Northern Ireland will be given their ULN by their school or FE college.
 It may also be printed on their exam certificate by awarding bodies.
-The ULN also appears on the student’s Lifelong Learning Account, which they can access through the National Careers Service.

 Where should learners be using the ULN?
 What are the benefits?

 You should communicate the ULN to learners and ask them to enter their ULN in UCAS Apply when applying for HE courses.

 The Personal Learning Record is an online record which includes learning achievements and verified qualifications such as GCSEs, NVQs, BTEC awards, and A levels, as well as work-based learning which learners have achieved from the age of 16.

 Higher education admission tutors will need the learner’s ULN to access the Personal Learning Record, should they want to verify entry qualifications that are not currently provided by UCAS.

 A benefit of using the ULN – for both students and HE providers – is that higher education applications and course registrations can be processed without applicants having to provide paper qualification certificates.